-- · How big is the area?
+- How big is the area?

-- · Are there any land-based hazards?
+- Are there any land-based hazards?

 - Are there any water-based hazards?

-- If the area covers agricultural and industrial land, are livestock, chemicals and slurry going to be hazards?
+- If the area covers agricultural or industrial lands, are livestock, chemicals and slurry going to be hazards?

-- Who is living in the area?
+- Who are the people living in the area?
 Do they need to be evacuated?
 Is there an evacuation plan?